laurentkempe/Thb.OmnivoreClient/README.md

 # Thb.OmnivoreClient

-A .NET client for [Omnivore](https://omnivore.app/), the free, open source, read-it-later app for serious readers.
+A .NET client for [Omnivore GraphQL API](https://omnivore.app/), the free, open source, read-it-later app for serious readers.

 # How to install